 And it was still pissing down.

-In the middle of the Estate were a few shops: Granma Willis’ paper shop, a grocery cum hardware store, “His & Hers” hairdressers, “Fry-up” chippie, “Bamboo Garden” take-away, and the Victoria Inn next to a betting office.
+In the middle of the estate were a few shops: Granma Willis’ paper shop, a grocery cum hardware store, “His & Hers” hairdressers, “Fry-up” chippie, “Bamboo Garden” take-away, and the Victoria Inn next to a Paddy Power betting office.

 But not if she went in; they’d be gawping – and maybe be willing to talk.
 Jackie pointed to the pub.
 ‘I’m going in there.
 You’re not.’

 She waved down their attempted protests.
-They were on-duty; even slurping a can of 0.5% Shandy Bass was frowned upon – though you could drink a bath full without reaching the limit.
+They were on-duty; even slurping a can of 0.5% Bass shandy was a disciplinary offence – though you could drink a bath full without reaching the limit.
 All because of public image; you helped a little old lady to cross the road, then she couldn’t complain you had alcohol on your breath.

 So the plods were sent grumbling to the chippie for their break.